barneyb/johann/README.md

 Semicolons are required to terminate statements which don't take a block.

 Strings and identifiers are capped at seven characters.
 Identifiers can only use lowercase letters.
+This will change.

 The `bool`, `char`, `int`, and `void` keywords may be used to introduce a variable, and are ignored.
 Pointers may be declared with `*`, which is similarly ignored. `void` only makes sense as a pointer, of course.

 Variables are uniquely identified by their first character (the rest is ignored), and must start with `a`-`g`.
 I.e., you get seven cryptic variables.
 Period.
 Variables are scoped to the function they're defined in; "blocks" do not introduce a new scope.
+This will change.

 Global constants (defined outside a function) are identified by their full name, which must start with `h`-`z`.
 A type declaration is required (though ignored) and globals are _always_ pointers (`*` or not).
+This will change.

 Strings are "null-terminated byte strings" a la C. Literals are static, so do not need to be `free`-d.
 Those constructed dynamically (e.g., via `itoa`) must be `free`-d when you're done.